huaweicloud/terraform-provider-huaweicloud/docs/data-sources/iec_sites.md

 The following arguments are supported:

-* `area` - (Optional, String) Specifies the area of the iec instance located.
+* `area` - (Optional, String) Specifies the area of the iec sites located.

-* `province` - (Optional, String) Specifies the province of the iec instance located.
+* `province` - (Optional, String) Specifies the province of the iec sites located.

-* `city` - (Optional, String) Specifies the city of the iec instance located.
+* `city` - (Optional, String) Specifies the city of the iec sites located.

-* `operator` - (Optional, String) Specifies the operator supported of the iec instance.
+* `operator` - (Optional, String) Specifies the operator supported of the iec sites.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `name` - The name of the iec service site.

-* `status` - The current status of the iec service site.

 * `sites` - An array of one or more iec service sites.
-    The images object structure is documented below.
+    The sites object structure is documented below.

 The `sites` block supports: